Panchangam: Etymology

-In Vedic astrology, the basic tenet of astrology was integrated with celestial events and thus was born various branches of Vedic astrology and the Panchānga.
-In simple terms, "Panchānga" means the Day, Nakshatra (Star), tithi, Yoga and Karana every day.
+In Vedic astrology, the basic tenet of astrology was integrated with celestial events and thus were born the various branches of Vedic astrology and the Panchānga.
+In simple terms, "Panchānga" means the Day, Nakshatra (Star), tithi, Yoga and Karana for every day.
 It is a mirror of the sky.
 The document used as Panchāngam has evolved over the last 5000 years.
-The theories propounded in the two scriptures, Surya Siddhanta and Grahalaghava formed the basis for the plethora of calendars or Panchāngas in the past in different regions of the country - a culturally complex system.
+The theories propounded in the two scriptures, Surya Siddhanta and Grahalaghava, formed the basis for the plethora of calendars or Panchāngas used in the past in different regions of the country - a culturally complex system.

-The five Angas or parts of Panchāngam are elaborated in the following paragraphs but before that the composition of the Samvatsara OR Years (60 Years cycle), Varsha or Year and Masa or month are first explained, as these important calendar events are part of every Panchānga.
+The five Angas or parts of Panchāngam are elaborated in the following paragraphs but before that the composition of the Samvatsara or Years (60 Years cycle), Varsha or Year and Masa or month are first explained, as these important calendar events are part of every Panchānga.
 All the components of Panchangam are relevant in Predictive Astrology, Prasna Shastra (electional astrology), etc.

 All followers and practitioners of Vedic astrology must know how to read a Panchāngam and in this context it is necessary to know the terminology used in the Panchāngam for different time slots of the day.
-Panchāngas are also published in English as Ephemeris - The Lahiris Ephemeris is most widely used, which gives all the details as contained in a traditional Panchāngam published in Sanskrit or Hindi and all the regional languages of the country.
+Panchāngas are also published in English as Ephemeris - The Lahiris Ephemeris is most widely used, which gives all the details contained in a traditional Panchāngam published in Sanskrit or Hindi and all the regional languages of the country.

 There are several forms of reckoning the varsha or year based on solar entry (solar ingress), lunar entry, Jupiter entry in a sign or the Julian calendar of starting the year from the first of January, but the most widely accepted practice in India is the Samvatsara, a 60 years cycle based on solar entry.
 Each zodiacal sign is represented by five years starting from Pramadi and the sixty years are equally distributed in successive order among the twelve signs (Rasis) starting from Mesha (Aries) and ending in Meena (Pisces).

 Varsha or the year, used in astrological context refers to the solar calendar of year and months, which starts with Sun entering Aries (Mesha Rasi) and completing a full circle of the zodiac in a period of twelve months.

 There are two kinds of lunar months followed in India - the new moon ending called the Amanta or Sukladi system and the full moon ending (covering one full moon to the next) called the Purnimanta system.
 But it is the lunar months (full moon reckoned), which are reckoned in predictive astrology, and each represents the name of the star on full moon day of the solar months.
 The twelve lunar months starting from Chaitra along with the names of the solar months are given below.